 The answer is: we ask the people.
 Why would we only use the manager’s brain to develop solutions to challenges?
 That’s only one perspective.
 Only one set of experiences.
 Rather than a manager formulating an idea and then selling it to his staff, better that the many brains of the staff work out the solution with the manager leading the discussion.

 It’s much like with training.
 95% of training supposes.
 It imagines what the employees want to know rather than asking them.
 If you want to know what would allow your employees to be more successful at work, ask them.
-If they don’t know the answer to that question, then that’s not an ideal employee because you want people who are enacting, rather than stifling, the natural desire to grow and expand.
+If they don’t know the answer to that question, then make sure the asking is being done well, and if you’re still not getting good answers then maybe that’s not an ideal employee because you want people who are enacting, rather than stifling, the natural desire to grow and expand.